MohnishHarwani/MessageBoard/README.md

 # MessageBoard
 Message Board Project for CS 180 @ Purdue

-Instructions: when need to compile and run the program: first start the Server.java then start client.java for use (can start multiple user at same time)
+Instructions: when need to compile and run the program: first start the Server.java then start client.java for use (can start multiple client at same time)

 William Yu - Submitted Vocareum work space